 But if there is an issue, you’re going to want that record.

-Just do yourself a favor and get in the habit of communicating through Airbnb as much as possible now, before you have problems.
+So do yourself a favor and get in the habit of communicating through Airbnb as much as possible now, before you have problems.
 It’ll save you headaches in the long run.